 CloudBees Jenkins Operations Center allows for managing multiple Jenkins controllers simultaneously and cluster-wide job triggers were built on top of that functionality to enable cross-controller orchestration.
 This allows a job on one controller to trigger a job on another controller, with or without parameters, and then wait for that remote job to complete or fire and forget.
 This is an amazingly useful piece of functionality when you’re spreading out your jobs across multiple controllers but the projects on your controllers aren’t entirely self-contained.
 It also works for triggering jobs on the same controller, like the classic Parameterized Trigger plugin , but it does so with a unified UI for triggering jobs on other controllers as well as the controller you’re currently on, and with a much better user experience than the classic plugin.
 Let me show you how it works.

-One thing to note - just because it says “Trigger builds on remote projects” doesn’t mean it won’t work for calling jobs on the same master!
-As you can see, once you’ve added the build step, you first choose the master the job you want to trigger is on.
-Then you’ll choose from the available top-level jobs and folders on that master, and onward until you find the job you want to run.
+One thing to note - just because it says “Trigger builds on remote projects” doesn’t mean it won’t work for calling jobs on the same controller!
+As you can see, once you’ve added the build step, you first choose the controller the job you want to trigger is on.
+Then you’ll choose from the available top-level jobs and folders on that controller, and onward until you find the job you want to run.
 I’m a big fan of this UI - it’s a lot easier to navigate and find the job you need than any of the other options in this area.